ross-alexander/dq/characters/items/items-callas.md

 she adventured in that season, at the cost of 2500EP.
 They may exceed racial maximums.

-## Kerykeion of Hermes

-This simple darved wooden staff has two snakes entwined at the top.
-It bestows on the wielder one rank in the Healer skill.

 ## Immunity to Fear

 Callas is immune to fear effects from any source, including spells.